 ÖBB night trains typically feature three types of carriages: seats, couchettes, and sleepers.

 While seats are only for the bravest, couchettes and sleepers offer a more comfortable journey.
 The couchettes usually feature simple and rather narrow berths, while the sleepers boast beds with duvets and pillows and sometimes even a private bathroom.
-Couchettes can hold up to six people, whereas sleepers are private compartments for one to three people.
+Couchettes accommodate up to six people, while sleepers are private compartments for one to three people.

-They sometimes include a private bathroom or even a shower, sometimes only a sink.
+They may include a private bathroom or shower, or sometimes just a sink.

 Twiliner is a bus company that redefines overnight travel by bus in Europe.
 The buses feature special seats that can be transformed into beds at the touch of a button.
 The vehicles are equipped with spacious toilets, changing rooms and a snack bar and run on HVO diesel for reduced emissions.